demisto/content-docs/docs/integrations/yml-from-python-code-gen.md

     """
     print("funk")
 ```
-Will result in the following input argument metadata:
+The docstring in the example above will result in the following input argument metadata:
 ```yaml
     arguments:
     - name: punk